|($NZmillion)||Jun 2017||Jul 2017||14 Jul||21 Jul||28 Jul||04 Aug||11 Aug|

 Statistics release calendar

-The Statistics Release Calendar is updated and released on the last working day of the month.
-This is a long-term plan of scheduled releases.
+The Statistics Release Calendar provides a long-term plan of scheduled releases.
+It is updated and released on the first working day of the month.

 Dissemination of terms and conditions under which official statistics are produced, including confidentiality of individual responses